stashed/docs/docs/guides/platforms/gke.md

   - [RestoreSession](/docs/concepts/crds/restoresession.md)
   - [Repository](/docs/concepts/crds/repository.md)
 - Install Google Cloud CLI following the steps [here](https://cloud.google.com/sdk/downloads).
-- You will need a [GCS Bucket](https://console.cloud.google.com/storage/) and [GCE persistent disk](https://console.cloud.google.com/compute/disks).
-GCE persistent disk must be in the same GCE project and zone as the cluster.
+- You will need a [GCS Bucket](https://console.cloud.google.com/storage/).

 To keep everything isolated, we are going to use a separate namespace called `demo` throughout this tutorial.